Bits, Bytes and Ballyhoo

 The courageous CMO: has more data systems than the CIO

 The CMO knows that data-driven decisions will always beat assumptions.
-Erik Eskedal is the agency director for Sopra Steria's
+Data is the common denominator in a business sector that has become insight-driven.

 READ MORE